Wildfire Smoke Workplace Safety & Health Rulemaking

 - Wildfire Smoke and Washington Workers - L&I Topic page.

-- California’s Emergency Rule on Worker Safety and Health in Wildfire Regions
+- California’s Permanent Rule on Worker Safety and Health in Wildfire Regions

 Some of the key resources that were considered during the development of draft rule.